 A New Jersey Tax Court judge ruled that the State of New Jersey is obligated to act with integrity and comply with its deliberate representations that lottery winnings were not subject to income tax, therefore barring them from taxing annuity payments of our client’s $46 million lottery winnings.

-On June 9, 2000, Melvin Milligan won the top prize in the Big Game Drawing totaling approximately $46 million.
+On June 9, 2000, our client, Melvin Milligan won the top prize in the Big Game Drawing totaling approximately $46 million.
 When Mr. Milligan won and claimed his New Jersey Lottery prize, winnings from the New Jersey Lottery were specifically excluded by statute from taxable income under the New Jersey Gross Income Tax Act, N.J.S.A. § 54A:l-l, et seq.
 After consulting with counsel, and in reliance on the State tax laws in existence at that time, Mr. Milligan opted to receive his prize in 26 annual installments of approximately $1,769,000 each.

 In addition to the Milligans, this firm represents over two dozen other plaintiffs who are similarly challenging the State’s retroactive taxation on their lottery winnings.
 The Court’s ruling in Milligan applies across the board to our other clients.

 In May 2006, a national bank instituted an action against an individual and his entities seeking to restrain transfers of actions relating to more than 300 real properties in New Jersey.
 The commencement of this action forced numerous lenders, property owners, investors and creditors claiming an interest in the properties and business entities to intervene and/or file related proceedings, resulting in the largest Chancery Court case in New Jersey of that year.
 Over 30 related actions were filed shortly after the commencement of this action.
 The Court appointed a fiscal agent/trustee in liquidation to oversee the management, operation and liquidation of the properties, valued at approximately $400 million.